 I got photos from regular contributors – most notably Lance Smith.
 Other photographers were Tim Stahl, Tim Bee, Glenn Miyoda.
 I got articles from skaters all over the country.
 Warren Bolster and I worked together at this time.
 I wrote articles for “Skateboarder” and he helped me make my newspaper better and better.
 I needed help with shipping and Judith Cohen was my help.
 The owners of Carlsbad Skatepark (Skatepark Constructors), John O’Malley and Jack Graham were my benefactors: when ad income didn’t make budget, they wrote a check to cover production costs.
 Those few folks, and my Aussie dog, Martha, were the hub of the NSR.
 It was an amazing 4 years.

 This website started in 2009 as a winter time hobby.
 I wanted to share the best parts of each issue with interested readers.
-So far, I have slowly re-visited several issues.
-This new blog is a new website format for me.
-I am hoping you will enjoy the full display of each newspaper as I release them one at a time as my free time allows.
+I am hoping you will peruse and enjoy the full display of each NSR newspaper in my Past Issues section.

 I can’t thank my webmaster, Chris Yandall, RIP, enough.
 He was more than patient with me as I learned this craft enough to help him get my website up in ways I can barely imagine.
 I miss him terribly as a friend and webmaster.

 Rick Floyd is my new webmaster.
-He is a pro skateboarder from Massachusetts and a professional web guru.
+He is a pro skateboarder originally from Massachusetts (now CA) and a former professional web guru.
 I first met him when Chris was in the hospital.
 At that time, I was impressed by his resourcefulness.
 Since then, I have gotten to know him well and admire him so.
-You will see his web skills on this website starting October, 2016.
+Rick started work on this website in October, 2016.